 When and How to Practice Pediatric CPR

 Even if you’ve taken CPR before, regular practice is important, especially for pediatric techniques.
 Guidelines change over time, so staying up to date ensures you can respond quickly and correctly when it matters most.
-At Heart Start CPR, our pediatric CPR, PALS, and First Aid classes are designed for parents, teachers, childcare providers, and healthcare professionals.
+At Heart Start CPR, our pediatric CPR, Pediatric Advanced Life Support (PALS), and First Aid classes are designed for parents, teachers, childcare providers, and healthcare professionals.
 We teach the right methods and techniques, focusing on hands-on, scenario-based training that helps you build confidence and skills.
 Our experienced instructors guide you step-by-step, making sure you feel prepared to act calmly in an emergency.
 Regular practice keeps your knowledge fresh and your response sharp when every second counts.

 Final Thoughts

 When a child experiences cardiac arrest, performing chest compressions at the correct rate of 100 to 120 compressions per minute, at the proper depth, and with minimal interruptions makes all the difference.
 These skills can save lives, but they require proper training and regular practice to perform confidently under pressure.
-Join us at Heart Start CPR and get the training you need to be ready for these critical moments.
-Whether you are a parent, teacher, or professional responder, our courses provide the knowledge and hands-on experience to help you act quickly during pediatric emergencies.